NateBraniff/pibex/DEVGUIDE.md

 The example projects consists of a set of Jupyter notebook (.pynb) files, each devoted to a specific task within the project.
 For example there are seperate notebooks for creating a model, designing experiments and fitting a model.
-This is intended to provide new users with a modular and incremental introduction to using NLoed.
+This is intended to provide new users with a modular and incremental introduction to using pibex.

 At the time of writing, Github will render these examples as notebooks in the online repository.
 This makes it useful for those browsing the repository to get a sense for how the package is used.
-In order to run the notebooks on your local machine you will first need to clone the repository or download the examples folder and ensure that NLoed is installed.
+In order to run the notebooks on your local machine you will first need to clone the repository or download the examples folder and ensure that pibex is installed.
 Installing Jupyter notebook can be done using pip via the command:
 ```sh
 pip install notebook